 About Jena Battlefield

 Museum 1806, offers a good introduction to the Battle of Jena.
+Visitors can see contemporary exhibits relating to the battle and the 1806/1807 war between Prussia and France, together with numerous historic maps, pictures and reports by contemporary witnesses.
 Re-enactments of the battle also take place at Jena Battlefield on the anniversary of the conflict.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.